September 2, 2016

 - Line a tin with parchment paper – I use a 9″ square tin as it makes a nice depth of fudge!

 - Put the white chocolate, peanut butter and condensed milk together into a bowl

 - Melt on a low heat, stiring often so that the chocolate doesn’t just get stuck on the bottom and burn and that all the ingredients mix together well.

 - Alternatively - melt the chocolate, condensed milk and peanut butter in the microwave and beat together.

 - Add in most of the peanut butter cups and reese's pieces and mix through.

 - Top with the rest of the peanut butter cups and reese's pieces and gently push them into the fudge.
 Leave to set in the fridge for 2-3+ hours.

 - Once set – remove from the tin and cut into the squares (I cut 1″ squares) , return to the fridge to finish setting – ENJOY!

 - This recipe will last better in the fridge for up to 2-3 weeks if it manages to last that long – you can also easily half or double the recipe, the setting times will just change slightly.

-Find my other Sweets & Fudge Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.